 It seems like young adults can barely graduate high school these days without experiencing the anxiety that goes along with planning for retirement.
 The good news is that starting early and being proactive about your retirement plans can help you feel empowered instead of anxious.
-There are investment milestones that we should all reach by the time we enter our 20s, 30s and 40s.
-Where should you be in your path to retirement?
+There are investment milestones that we should all reach by the time we enter our 20s, 30s, and 40s.
+Where should you be on your path to retirement?
 Take a moment to discover what each decade of your financial life should look like if you intend to retire comfortably.

 Related: Transitioning to retirement: what you need to know